CosmoLike/CoCoAGoogleColabExamples/Readme.md

   One of the biggest challenges in working with Google Colab is the fact that the entire local drive is erased when a notebook is disconnected.
 Not reserving time to copy the `/content` folder to the user's Google Drive, an expensive operation, can result in 24 hours of lost computation.
 To prevent such a catastrophe, our examples contain several blocks that create **checkpoints** after computationally intensive cells.

-  - How to create a checkpoint
+  - How to create a checkpoint?

-      - **Step :one:**: Connect the notebook to your Google Drive account (will be important later)
+      - **Step :one:**: Connect the notebook to your Google Drive account

             from google.colab import drive
             drive.mount('/content/drive')